 (b) The private fund adviser to a qualifying private fund that is not a venture capital company files with the commission each report and each report amendment that the investment adviser is required to file with the SEC pursuant to SEC rule 204-4 (17 Code of Federal Regulations section 275.204-4).
 The private fund adviser shall electronically file the reports with the commission through the IARD.
 A report is deemed filed when the report and the fee required by subdivision (c) of this paragraph are accepted by the IARD on this state's behalf.

-(c) The private fund adviser to a qualifying private fund that is not a venture capital company has paid a fee of one hundred twenty-five dollars to the commission for each calendar year in which it relies on the exemption provided by this subsection.
+(c) The private fund adviser to a qualifying private fund that is not a venture capital company has paid a fee of $125 to the commission for each calendar year in which it relies on the exemption provided by this subsection.

 (a) The private fund adviser only advises those retail buyer funds whose outstanding securities, other than short-term paper, are beneficially owned entirely by either:

-(i) Any Person who, at the time that the securities are sold, the private fund adviser reasonably believes to be an accredited investor as defined in SEC rule 501(a) of regulation D (17 Code of Federal Regulations section 230.501(a)) or who is a manager, director, officer or employee of the private fund adviser.
+(i) Any person that, at the time that the securities are sold, the private fund adviser reasonably believes to be an accredited investor as defined in SEC rule 501(a) of regulation D (17 Code of Federal Regulations section 230.501(a)) or that is a manager, director, officer or employee of the private fund adviser.

 (ii) Any person that obtains the security through a transfer not involving a sale of that security.